-For installations at the head of stationary or patio awnings and for installation and adjustment of the rafters of patio awnings.
-Extruded from 6063-T6 aluminum - mill finish.
+Use this awning molding for installations at the head of stationary or patio awnings and for installation and adjustment of the rafters of patio awnings.
+Also called trailer molding, awning rail, or awning track, this #37 awning molding is made from extruded 6063-T6 aluminum with a mill finish.

-Nos.
-35 and 37 Head Rod Moldings are designed for use with a 1/2 inch diameter conventional head rod to eliminate the awkward job of threading a rope-filled hem through a slot in the molding.
+#37 Head Rod Moldings are designed for use with a 1/2-inch diameter conventional head rod to eliminate the awkward job of threading a rope-filled hem through a slot in the molding.
 The head rod is merely placed in position and finger clips are tightened to hold the head of the awning under the rainproof lip of the molding.
 The finger clips ride in a track in the molding and can be adjusted to move laterally right or left.
+This awning rail is 20 feet long.

 The advantage of this system is that rafters can be placed precisely, even if the surface is uneven or the mounting supports are not located where the rafters should be, because once the molding is mounted, the rafters can be slid to their proper location.